ryanhall07/builder/README.md

 Why a Builder?
 --------------
-Item 2 in Effective Java already advocates using a Builder when your class has a handful of dependencies.
+[Effective Java](http://www.informit.com/articles/article.aspx?p=1216151&seqNum=2) already advocates using a Builder when your class has a handful of dependencies.
 I would take it even further and argue for a Builder when you have 2 or more dependencies.
 It makes your Tests more readable and easier to construct.
 Usually a Test might look something like this: